microstates/react/README.md

 This library provides a component that takes a Microstates model type and creates an instance of the given type.
 The instance will be sent to one the following: `children` function, props `render` function or a context consumer.

+### <Microstates type={Type} value={any} render={fn} />

+Microstates component takes type and value arguments.
+Type is a class definition that describes the structure of the data.
+The component will instantiate this class and provide an instance.
+The `value` prop is used to provide initial value for the Microstates model.

 ### `children` function

 ```js